Our response to COVID-19 (Updated 5/29/21)

 - My child has special needs.
 Are these programs appropriate for him/her?
 Yes, our program is especially successful with children with learning differences such as Dyslexia.
 Students do not need to read or write to participate in the camp.
 Students work at their own pace with LEGO Robotics challenges and earn points towards trophies and medal.
 We show the students the awards at the beginning of camp, so students are highly motivated and have fun earning points.
 Students that are not earning points or need extra help are given one-on-one instruction from our Robot Geniuses.
 Robot Academy is a registered vendor of Delaware County Board of Developments Disabilities, Union County Foundation, Fairfield County Board of Developments Disabilities, and other counties that provide free camp tuition for residents with disabilities.
 Franklin County does not offer it for their residents.
 Students work in teams as well as on individual projects each day.
 Because of this, we cannot accommodate students with Oppositional Defiant Disorder (ODD) or Intermittent Explosive Disorder.
 If you have questions about whether or not this camp is the right fit for your child, please call the Director of Operations at 614-893-8106 to discuss.

 - Does my student need to have a Lego robotics kit?
 A Lego Robot kit is not required to attend camp.
-We provide all the materials necessary including computers, Lego Mindstorms kits, Legos and fun!
-If you're interested in buying a Lego Robotics Set for your child to work with at home, visit this page!
+We provide all the materials necessary including computers, Lego Mindstorms kits, Arduino LEGO Robot, Legos and fun!
+If you're interested in buying a Lego Robotics Set for your child to work with at home, you can purchase one at checkout.

 - Does my student need to have Lego robotics experience?
 No, our camps are designed to challenge students of all skill and experiences levels.
 Instructional sessions and activities are tailored to the needs of individual students.
 This means that students who have never even seen Lego robotics before will be able to have a great time succeeding at introductory-level challenges.
 In the same way, students who have some experience will be challenged by more advanced activities.
 Our instructors are experts at identifying the needs of students based on their age, talent and experience.